Towards Healthcare Research & Consulting

 Countrywise Number of Clinical Trials, 2022

-Report Highlights
+Segmentations Highlights

 Services Insights

-The software platforms segment dominated the computational biology market in 2023.
+The software platforms segment dominated the computational biology market by 42% share in 2025.
 For the purpose of organizing vast volumes of data, directing experimental research, and gaining knowledge and insight into biological processes that would otherwise be impossible, information science and computational science offer vital tools for next-generation biological scientific endeavors.
 Proteomics, transcriptomics, metabolomics and genomics are a few of the leading areas of biology that are producing large volumes of data.
 In order to conduct their study, computational biologists employ a variety of tools and algorithms.
 Software platforms for computational biology include Saturn Cloud, Terra, Lamin, DNANexus, Seven Bridges, Illumina, LatchBio, Lifebit, Dockstoe and BC Platforms.

 For instance,